 Plagiarism is an act defined as presenting academic work, term papers, essays, projects, experiments, examinations, or other assignments which are not entirely the student’s work.
 Plagiarism may include, but is not limited to, quoting sources without giving appropriate credit, building upon the work of another without giving proper credit, taking and presenting as one’s own work actual articles or documents or any portion of actual articles or documents from any source, including print, computer and electronic media, or directly using another person’s ideas or concepts rather than words without crediting the source.

 Unauthorized use of copyrighted materials from any source, including but not limited to, print and electronic media, is an act of academic dishonesty.
 Copyright violators are subject to legal penalty.
-(Contact the Chief Academic Affairs Officer or the Director of Library and Media Services for a complete copy of OCCC’s copyright policy.)
+(Contact the Dean of Instruction or the Director of Library and Media Services for a complete copy of OCCC’s copyright policy.)

 Learning is built on the fundamental qualities of honesty, fairness, respect and trust.
 At Oregon Coast Community College, academic integrity is a shared endeavor characterized by truth, personal responsibility, and high academic standards.
 Any violation of academic integrity devalues the individual and the community as a whole.
 One important aspect of academic integrity is academic honesty.
 Violations of academic honesty include: